frauke227/bootcamp-toggles/bulletinboard-ads-nodejs/README.md

 Whereas `Dockerfile` and the `.k8s` directory are only relevant for **Kubernetes** deployment.

-Also file `lib/util/config.js` needs to be adjusted for the deployment target.

 ### Cloud Foundry

+In `manifest.yml` you can find the startup script `index-cf.js`, which uses an npm module called `cfenv` to retrieve the configuration from the CF environment.

 1. Install the [cfenv](https://github.com/cloudfoundry-community/node-cfenv) module: `npm i cfenv`.

-1. Enable the Cloud Foundry specific config in file `lib/util/config.js`.

 1. Make sure to create a *Cloud Foundry (Trial) Account*.